 What does this mean?

-This means that for anyone who is self-employed and wishes to make a lump-sum contribution to their PRSA or Personal Pension Plan, they must make payment prior to 31st October or if applicable 12th November (10th December 2020 extension) in order to tax relief to apply and be credited against their tax bill.
+This means that anyone who is self-employed and wishes to make a lump-sum contribution to their PRSA or Personal Pension Plan must make payment prior to 31st October or if applicable 15th November in order for tax relief to apply and be credited against their tax 2020 income tax balance.

 What are the limits on my pension contributions?